NickLeon92/Ecommerce-Back-End/README.md

 # Ecommerce-Back-End
-build the back end for an e-commerce site using express to sequelizing a mysql database
+build the back end for an e-commerce site using express.js and the sequelize library to interact with the mysql database